 A Collection of Stories and Reflections

 This page contains stories, short reports, observations, reflections and sometimes points of view.
 Some relate to motorcycling.
 Others may have come about from non-motorcycle experiences while touring.
 Others might simply be an expression of feelings and thoughts on random subjects.
 Please take them at face value.
 I hope you enjoy reading them.

-Click on a heading to take you to the corresponding page.
+Click on a heading or photo to take you to the corresponding page.
 There will be a link there to bring you back to Fireside